Since I spent my undergraduate years in New Orleans, I spent a lot of time fielding questions about the difference between Juvenal and Juvenile.

 Big Bad Wolf yes I just blow it down

-and to Holly Grove I will hold it down
+(no homo) and to Holly Grove I will hold it down

 Like a circle of knives I got the sharpest flow around